Top 5 Reasons Why Aiming for Perfection Is Not a Good Thing

 It is the culprit for a lot of unfinished tasks.

-I’ve noticed that whenever I aim for perfection instead of meeting a deadline, I always end up not finishing it.
+I’ve noticed that whenever I’m aiming for perfection instead of meeting a deadline, I always end up not finishing the task at hand.

 If we try to perfect everything that we do.
 Then we will never be satisfied with the things that we are creating.
 Almost all of what we do will never be good enough and instead of having the chance to create more, we will be stuck on that unfinished project.
 Aiming to perfect a certain task is something that demotivates us from finishing it.